How to prove sexual harassment at work?

 A case can be proven with direct evidence.
 However, sexual harassment is coercive.
 Most instances of sexual harassment are not out in the open.
 Harassers act covertly to avoid detection because they know what they are doing is wrong.
+Cases often turn on circumstantial evidence, which may be powerful and convincing.
 A jury must give circumstantial evidence the same weight as direct evidence.
 Because all cases hinge on individual facts, we can help you identify evidence relevant to your situation.

 Understanding What Qualifies As Evidence Of Sexual Harassment